Jamf-Concepts/wallpaper-designer/README.md

 ### Optional – Noting wallpaper deployment in an extension attribute

-To help keep track which devices have had a wallpaper deployed (and which haven't), you can create a mobile device extension attribute.
+To help keep track which devices have a wallpaper deployed via the app, you can create a mobile device extension attribute.
 If the attribute exists, Wallpaper will write the current date there any time it deploys a wallpaper to the device.

 Go to Settings --> Device Management --> Extension Attributes, then click New and apply the following settings:

-- **Display Name:** Wallpaper Applied
+- **Display Name:** "Wallpaper Applied"
-- **Data Type:** Date (YYYY-MM-DD hh:mm:ss)
+- **Data Type:** "Date (YYYY-MM-DD hh:mm:ss)"
-- **Inventory Display:** Select whichever is you preference
+- **Inventory Display:** Select whichever page you prefer
-- **Input Type:** Text Field
+- **Input Type:** "Text Field"

 ## Startup